godotengine/godot-docs/classes/class_renderingserver.rst

 Draws the screen space indirect lighting texture instead of the scene so that you can clearly see how it is affecting objects.
 In order for this display mode to work, you must have :ref:`Environment.ssil_enabled<class_Environment_property_ssil_enabled>` set in your :ref:`WorldEnvironment<class_WorldEnvironment>`.

+\ **Note:** Only supported when using the Forward+ rendering method.

 .. _class_RenderingServer_constant_VIEWPORT_DEBUG_DRAW_PSSM_SPLITS:

 .. rst-class:: classref-enumeration-constant

 :ref:`ViewportDebugDraw<enum_RenderingServer_ViewportDebugDraw>` **VIEWPORT_DEBUG_DRAW_PSSM_SPLITS** = ``14``

 Colors each PSSM split for the :ref:`DirectionalLight3D<class_DirectionalLight3D>`\ s in the scene a different color so you can see where the splits are.
-In order they will be colored red, green, blue, yellow.
+In order (from closest to furthest from the camera), they are colored red, green, blue, and yellow.

+\ **Note:** When using this debug draw mode, custom shaders are ignored since all materials in the scene temporarily use a debug material.
+This means the result from custom shader functions (such as vertex displacement) won't be visible anymore when using this debug draw mode.

+\ **Note:** Only supported when using the Forward+ or Mobile rendering methods.

 .. _class_RenderingServer_constant_VIEWPORT_DEBUG_DRAW_DECAL_ATLAS: